bharadwaj-raju/TextSuggest/README.md

 ### Custom words

-Simply add them to `~/.config/textsuggest/Custom_Words.txt` like this:
+Simply add them to `~/.config/textsuggest/Custom_Words.txt` in a JSON format like this:

-	custom=My custom Expansion!
+	{
+	    "custom": "Expansion",
+		"another": "Another expansion"
+	}

-and whenever 'custom' is typed, 'My custom Expansion!' will be inserted.
+and whenever 'custom' is typed, 'Expansion' will be inserted.
+Similarly for 'another' ('Another expansion' will be inserted)

 ### Commands